Keyboard shortcuts

 Adaptive Inference

-When provider = "router", Zeph routes each LLM request through a fallback chain of providers.
+When multiple providers are configured and routing is set in [llm], Zeph routes each LLM request through the provider list.
 The routing strategy determines which provider is tried first.
-Two strategies are available:
+Four strategies are available:

 StrategyConfig valueDescription